Saru Taqi

 Mirza Mohammad Taqi (میرزا محمد تقی; c.
-1579 - 11 October 1645), better known as Saru Taqi (سارو تقی, meaning "Taqi the blond") was a eunuch in Safavid Iran, who served as the Grand Vizier of the Safavid king (shah) Safi and the latter's son Abbas II until he was assassinated on 11 October 1645.
+1579 - 11 October 1645), better known as Saru Taqi (سارو تقی, lit: 'Taqi the blond') was a eunuch in Safavid Iran, who served as the Grand Vizier of the Safavid king (shah) Safi and the latter's son Abbas II until his assassination on 11 October 1645.

 Biography

 Origins and early life

 Saru Taqi was born in ca. 1579 in Tabriz to a poor middle-class Muslim family, which became disgraced after the death of his uncle Khwaja Qasim Ali.
 Saru Taqi served in the army during his youth in Isfahan, and was later appointed as the financial minister of the governor of Ardabil, Zu'l Fiqar Qaramanlu.
 Saru Taqi later served in the same office in Ganja and Shirvan, but was some time later appointed as the Grand of the governor of Karabakh.
 In 1615, Saru Taqi was castrated by the Safavid shah Abbas I after having been accused by a furrier named Mu'min of having forcibly had sex with him.
 His property was then taken, but it was later restored after Abbas I found out that the accusation was false.

 One year later, Saru Taqi was appointed as the governor of Mazandaran, and one year after that, was appointed as the governor of Gilan.
 During his governorship of those two provinces, he laid foundation to many buildings and towns, such as Farahabad and Ashraf.
 In 1629, Abbas I died and was succeeded by his grandson Safi, whom Saru Taqi enjoyed good relations with.
 During the same year, Saru Taqi, along with other governors, suppressed the rebellion of Gharib Shah, which took place in Gilan and Mazandaran.

 In 1631, Saru Taqi was sent to Baghdad to take part in the renovation of the Shia shrines.
 Two years later, Saru Taqi dishonored the Safavid Grand Vizier Mirza Talib Khan and secretly had him assassinated.
 The reason behind these actions was due to a personal hatred Saru Taqi had towards the family of Mirza Talib Khan, whose father Hatem Beg Ordubadi had denied to give Saru Taqi's father a post which he had asked for.
 Furthermore, Saru Taqi also took over the house of Mirza Talib Khan, which was in Isfahan, the capital of the Safavid Empire.